machty/emblem.js/README.md

 ### Via Rails 3.1+

-Add the following to your Gemfile:
+For pre-0.5.0, add the following to your Gemfile:

 ```
 gem 'emblem-rails'